open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.1.0/connectors/metadata-ingestion.md

 {% stepDescription title="4.
 Name and Describe your Service" %}

-Provide a name and description for your service as illustrated below.
+Provide a name and description for your Service as illustrated below.

 #### Service Name

-OpenMetadata uniquely identifies services by their Service Name.
-Provide a name that distinguishes your deployment from other services, including the other {% $connectorName %} services that you might be ingesting metadata from.
+OpenMetadata uniquely identifies Services by their Service Name.
+Provide a name that distinguishes your deployment from other Services, including the other {% $connector %} Services that you might be ingesting metadata from.

 {% /stepDescription %}